DJ LeMahieu Player Props: Yankees vs. Phillies

 - LeMahieu hit .261 with 18 doubles, 12 home runs and 67 walks.

-- He ranked 60th in batting average, 30th in on base percentage, and 114th in slugging among qualifying hitters in MLB last season.
+- Among the qualifying batters in baseball last year, he ranked 60th in batting average, 30th in on-base percentage, and 114th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.